Lorex/FHIR-Universal-Conversion-Kit/README.md

 2. Pre-process data (if defined)
 3. Convert individual fields
 4. Post-process data (if defined)
+5. Validate the resulting FHIR Bundle (if enabled)
-5. Return or upload the resulting FHIR Bundle
+6. Return or upload the resulting FHIR Bundle

 ## Configuration File Structure